 - 7 nights B & B and all hotel taxes.

-- Luggage transported and seven people transfers integral to the programme – see itinerary below.
+- Luggage transported and six people transfers integral to the programme – see itinerary below.

 - Hiking Insight Notes™ that empower & make orientation easy